pverdura/GenomeCompress/README.md

-# CDI---GenomeCompress
+# CDI-GenomeCompress
-Compressor for nucleotide sequences: Adenine, Thymine, Guanine and Cytosine
+Compressor made for files that contain nucleotide sequences (Adenine, Thymine, Guanine and Cytosine)